Gageperrin/it-notes/it-topics/cissp.md

 * FISMA - Federal Information Security Management (FISMA) Act of 2002 requires US federal agencies to develop, document, and implement agency-wide security programs to information securities for federal operations.
 * FedRAMP - Federal Risk and Authorization Management Program (FedRAMP) provides a standardized approach to security asessment, authorization, and continuous monitoring for cloud products and services.
 Any cloud services that hold US federal government data must be FedRAMP authorized.
 * SOX - Sarbanes-Oxley (SOX) Act is a direct result of Enron's fraud and is designed to prevent financial fraud.

+## 3.4 - Understand security capabilities of information systems (IS)

+A subject is an active entity (person, process, or program) that tries to access an object.
+An object is a passive entity (file, server, hardware) that is accessed by a subject.

+The Reference Monitor Concept (RMC) is the concept of a subject accessing an object through a mediation based on a set of rules.
+The RMC must mediate all access, be protected from modification, be verifiable as correct, and always be invoked.

+The implenentation of the RMC is known as a security kernel.
+An implemented security kernel should contain three properties:
+1. Completeness: Impossible to bypass
+2. Isolation: Mediation rules are tamperproof
+3. Verifiability: Logging and monitoring and testing to ensure the kernel functions as intended

+The Trusted Computing Base (TCB) encompasses all security controls that would be implemented to protect an architecture.
+This term refers to the protection mechanisms within a system or architecture.
+The TCB is the totality of protection mechanisms within an architecture.
+Processors, memory, storage, firmware, OS, and the system kernel are all found in the TCB.

+A central processing unit (CPU) is the brain of a computer that processes all of the instructions.
+It operates through four steps of fetching, decoding, executing, and storing.
+CPU's operate in one of two processor states: the supervisor or problem state.
+These states are privilege levels (i.e. restrictions on the operations that can be performed).
+The supervisor state has a higher privilege level and is typically where the system kernel runs, allowing full access to all the instructions and capabilities of a CPU.
+The problem state is a lower privilege level with limited access to CPU instructions and is the standard operating mode of a CPU.
+It is called the problem state because that is the fundamnetal role of the CPU, to solve problems.

+Process isolation prevents interactions or conflicts that could have negative consequences.
+There are two general methods to accomplish this:
+1. Time-division multiplexing allows the CPU to determine process isolation by allocating very small slots of time to each process and rapidly switching between them as needed.
+2. Memory segmentation relates more to Random Access Memory (RAM) found in computer systems.
+Memory segmentation assigns memory to one and only one application until it is released.

+Storage consists of two types:
+1. Primary storage is fast, volatile, ephemeral, and generally small.
+Examples include caching, CPU registers, and RAM.
+2. Secondary storage is slow, durable, and generally larger.
+Examples include magnetic hard drives, optical media, tapes, and SSD.

+Primary sotrage is also referred to as volatile memory as it is temporary.
+This can often lead to getting "filled up" and causing the sytem to crash.
+This can be mitigated by virtual memory which moves certain processes out of RAM and into the hard drive temporarily to give specific processes prioritized use of RAM.

+The system kernel is the core of the operating system that has complete control overything and relies on privilege levels for smooth and safe operation.
+The system kernel drives the computing system.
+(Note this is very distinct from the security kernel which is the implementation of the RMC, not a computing process).

+Privilege levels establish operational trust boundaries for software running on a computer.

+The hardware is accessed via the kernel in kernel mode.
+This includes a very small set of processes such as the process manager, the security monitor, the memory manager, the I/O manager, the device drivers, and the hardware abstraction.
+The user mode is used by virtually everything else and has a lower level of trust.

+The ring protection model is a form of conceptual layering that segregates and protects operational domains from each other.
+Ring 0 is the most trusted and secure ring (e.g. firmware).
+Everything else runs in the concentric rings outside Ring 0.

+Middleware acts as an intermediary between two applications.
+It is a layer of software that can speak the languages of two disparate applications and facilitate communication between them.

+Abstraction refers to the underlying complexity of a system and keeps them hidden/simplified/removed from view.

+Virtualization is one mode of abstraction that creates a virtual version of something to abstract away from the true underlying hardware. or software.

+Defense-in-depth implements multiple control layers whether physical, logical, operational, etc. to protect data.

+Trusted platform modules (TPM) are pieces of hardware that implement an ISO standard, resulting in the ability to establish trust involving security and prviacy.
+Comptuers that contain a TPM create and encrypt keys using a specific endorsement key so that only the TPM can decrypt them.
+This is known as binding and serves to prevent the key's disclosure.
+Keys are sealed as they are associated to the TPM via specific configuration settings and parameters used at the time of the key's creation.